Early College Summer 2026

 - The opportunity to earn 3 or 4 college credits per course and up to 12 college credits this summer for future university studies.

-- The ability to advance the quality of your college application.
+- The ability to enhance the quality of your college application.

-- Experience engaging curriculum developed and taught by passionate, distinguished FDU faculty.
+- Experience engaging curriculum developed and taught by passionate, distinguished FDU faculty and staff.

 - Participate in a collaborative learning environment with students from across the state, country and globe.

-- Gain a glimpse into the most desired majors and careers of today.
+- Get a glimpse into the most desired majors and careers of today.

 Who Should Enroll